JamesPerlman/TurboNeRF/README.md

 Python API is working!
 Check examples/ folder.
 Workin on the Blender integration now.
-Estimated ETA on the Blender plugin is ~March 1, 2022
+Estimated ETA on the Blender plugin is ~March 14, 2022
+Still a lot to do...
 After the Blender integration is complete, I will release a binary along with the [addon codebase](https://github.com/JamesPerlman/blender_nerf_tools)

 ## INTRODUCTION